 If you missed your chance to grab the newest issue, don’t despair!
-You can pick up your copy, still fresh off the press, from the CCSF English Department or the English Lab at the Ocean Campus.
+You can pick up your copy, still fresh off the press, from Alley Cat Bookstore and Gallery or the English Lab in the Rosenberg Library at the Ocean Campus.

 Also, Forum magazine is an entirely student-produced magazine.
 The Forum class is just one of many creative writing classes offered by the English department at CCSF!

 Looking for a certificate?
 Taking the Forum class and others like it will get you the Creative Writing Certificate.
 You can get more information here.
 Check out the Spring 2020 schedule, and register for some classes!
 We’ll see you in the spring!

 Finally, many thanks are due to those who made this issue so beautiful, inspiring, and memorable.
 Thank you to the entire Forum team, our hardworking editors, our even harder working instructors, and especially our Visual Media Design partners.
 But most of all, thank you to all the creators out there who let us publish your work.
 This wouldn’t be possible without you!